Feefo service rating

 Departure dates

-Step on board at Liverpool for an unforgettable 7-night cruise, charting a course along the picturesque coastline of the Emerald Isle.
-Immerse yourself in the charm of Dun Laoghaire, the cultural richness of Galway, the scenic allure of Cobh, and the historic grandeur of Belfast, as you traverse these captivating destinations on this voyage of discovery.
+Step on board from Southampton for an unforgettable 7-night cruise, charting a course along the picturesque coastline of the Emerald Isle.
+View the highest sea cliffs in Europe from Killybegs, immerse yourself in the cultural richness of Galway and enjoy the scenic allure of Cobh as you traverse these destinations on this voyage of discovery.

 Grade Moderate